-In about 1815 a covered wooden bridge, popularly known as the Black Bridge (or Old Black Bridge), was constructed across the Shenango River in the small but growing settlement of New Castle, Pennsylvania.
-It stood near the confluence of the Shenango River and Neshannock Creek on the West Side.
-The all-wooden span connected the downtown area with what became the Oakland area of Union Township and the ward of Mahoningtown.
-It was securely anchored with stone abutments on each bank of the river.
+In about 1851 a covered bridge, known as the Black Bridge or the Old Black Bridge, was constructed across the Shenango River in the small but growing settlement of New Castle, Pennsylvania.
+It stood near the confluence of the Shenango River and the Neshannock Creek, and the surrounding area was popularly known as “the Narrows.”
+The all-wooden span connected the downtown area with the Oakland area of Union Township – and with the Borough of Mahoningtown to the south.
+It was securely anchored with stone abutments on each bank of the Shenango River.

 That would change in the spring of 1913 when the city was about to face the worst natural disaster in its history.
-On Easter Sunday, March 23, 1913, devastating rain storms and tornados swept across the Midwest states.
+On Easter Sunday, March 23, 1913, devastating storms and tornados swept across the Midwest states.
 At the same time heavy rains started to inundate the states of Indiana and Ohio and the western portion of Pennsylvania.
 Those rains, preceded by intense storms in the previous two weeks, continued for several days and before too long a disaster was looming in New Castle.

 By late Tuesday morning, as the Neshannock Creek flooded portions of the downtown area, reports started coming in about rapidly rising water along the Shenango River west of downtown.
 By noon a major disaster was apparent as the Shenango River angrily crested its banks.
 The water was six feet deep in some locations on the West Side and the tin and steel mills along the Shenango River had to stop production for a time.

 The bridges on the Shenango River struggled under the immense surge of water.
 In the early morning hours of Wednesday, March 26, the Black Bridge broke free from its abutments and floated almost intact downriver to the amazement of onlookers.
-It smashed a water intake house of the Carnegie Steel Company, before continuing on and crashing against the Franklin Railroad Bridge near where the Madonna Catholic Church sits in Oakland.
+It smashed a water intake house of the Carnegie Steel Company, before continuing on and crashing against the Franklin Railroad Bridge near the Madonna Catholic Church in Oakland.

 The Franklin Railroad Bridge, purposely weighted down with about eight railroad cars filled with coal, held for the time being but collapsed the following afternoon at 3:00pm.
 The broken up remnants of the Black Bridge floated free and soon hit the Gardner Avenue Viaduct, an antiquated structure previously slated for replacement.
 That bridge wilted and collapsed at 6:00pm.
 The Black Bridge may have floated free again and came to rest against a railroad bridge near Mahoning Ave.
 From there it was anchored in place that site for the time being.
 Further upriver, the Grant Street Bridge broke up and fell into the water in two main sections on Wednesday afternoon.
 Its remnants drifted downriver and came to rest against the West Washington Street Bridge, but that reinforced bridge was fortunate to survive intact.

 Negotiations were underway to replace the three main bridges that were lost.
 Replacing the Old Black Bridge was a source of much debate, as many people favored rebuilding at a more suitable location.
-The railroads in particular sought to absorb the property surrounding the former bridge and fought against the rebuilding effort.
+The railroads sought to absorb the property surrounding the former bridge and fought against the rebuilding effort.
 Union Township was essentially cut off from easy access to the city so officials from that township and the Carnegie Steel Company erected a temporary wooden footbridge at the site.
 The wooden footbridge collapsed during a heavy snow in December 1913 and was rebuilt in much studier fashion in July 1914.
 A similar footbridge was constructed at the site of the former Gardner Avenue Bridge.

 To read an article from 1893 that explains the danger the railroad tracks caused to those crossing the bridge click on: WHY DELAY ARTICLE.
 To read an article about the collapse of the Black Bridge in March 1913 click on: BADE ADIEU ARTICLE.
 To read two short articles about people tearing apart the bridge after it finally came to rest click on: TEARING BLACK BRIDGE APART ARTICLE and BLACK BRIDGE FAST DWINDLING ARTICLE.
 To read about the ensuing debate to replace the bridge and keep “the Narrows” route open click on: NARROWS WILL NOT BE DESERTED ARTICLE.
 To read about the dismantling of the Gardner Avenue Bridge click on: TAKING OLD BRIDGE OUT OF RIVER ARTICLE.
 To read about officials surveying the site in June 1913 in preparation of replacing the Black Bridge click on: VIEWERS AT BLACK BRIDGE ARTICLE.
 To read an article from May 1914 about the P&LE grabbing the property that once led to the Black Bridge on the east bank click on: P&LE GRABS ROADWAY ARTICLE.
 The PRR and P&LE both agitated against the rebuilding of a new bridge and sought to acquire the roads/property leading to the site.
 To read two articles from 1919 and 1921 that mention this land grab click on: PENNSY ASKS ELIMINATION OF NARROWS ARTICLE and ASK THAT NARROWS ROAD BE VACATED ARTICLE.

 == (To read full composition by James B. Marsh click on: BRIDGE POEM)